elixir-gettext/gettext/README.md

 ## Workflow

-`gettext` is able to automatically extract transformations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.
+`gettext` is able to automatically extract translations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.

 When extracted from source, translations are placed into `.pot` files, which are template files.
 Those templates files can then be merged into translation files for each specific locale your application is being currently translated to.